vermanil/go-word-synonyms/README.md

-# go-translater
+# go-word-synonyms
-A command line tool to translate
+A command line tool to get the synonyms of word